openpi

 Note

-• This example uses two different versions of LeRobot:
+This workflow uses three different versions of LeRobot for different stages:

-• Training commands should be run from the project root to use LeRobot V0.1.0.
+Training commands: Run from the project root (uses LeRobot v0.1.0)

 Collect Episodes using LeRobot

-We collect episodes using Interbotix/lerobot.
+We collect episodes using Interbotix/lerobot (LeRobot v2.1).
 For more information on installation and recording episodes check the following:

 Here is a recorded dataset using the above instructions:

 You can also visualize the dataset using the following link.
-Just paste the dataset name here:
+Just paste the dataset name in the input box.

 Install UV